-Step 1: Press the WPS button on the rear panel of the device.
+Step 1: Press the WPS/RESET button on the rear panel of the device.

-Step 2: For the configuration of the wireless adapter, please choose "Push the button on my access point" in the configuration utility of the WPS as below, and click Next.
+Step 2: For the configuration of the wireless adapter, please choose "Push the button on my access point or wireless router." in the configuration utility of the WPS as below, and click Next.